camel-tooling/camel-dap-client-vim/README.md

 `cat $HOME/.vimspector.log` same logs can also be seen here

 # Mappings
 The goal is to provide keymapping to use controllers of the debugger more easily.
+To know more about these mappings please follow this doc - https://github.com/puremourning/vimspector/blob/master/README.md#human-mode

 Try the following mappings, by adding the following before loading vimspector:
 ```viml
 let g:vimspector_enable_mappings = 'HUMAN'
 ```